Derby fire deaths: Mick Philpott "paranoid" about child custody

 Jade, 10, and her brothers John, nine, Jack, eight, Jesse, six, and Jayden, five, died at their home.

-Their brother Duwayne, 13, died three days later.'No emotion'
+Their brother Duwayne, 13, died three days later.

 Mr Philpott, 56, was in a custody battle with his former mistress Lisa Willis, 29, after she left the home she shared with him and his wife, taking her five children with her.